diegorigo90/diegorigo90/README.md

 # About Me:
-🔭 I’m currently working as a developer in a software factory in Verona 🌱 I like learning new technologies and new scientific informations 📊 I love mathematics and physics
+🔭 I’m currently working as a developer in a software factory in Verona<br>
+🌱 I like learning new technologies and new scientific informations<br>
+📊 I love mathematics and physics